S

 Camellia villosa Chang (1981).

 Subgenus camellia, Section Camellia; Subsection Reticulata; Series Reticulatae.
 A shrub or small tree.
 Leaves coriaceous, oblong, 7-9.5 cm long x 3-4 cm wide, apices acute.
 Flowers sessile, red, with 7 petals.
 Seed capsule, globose, 5 cm in diameter.
-Close to C.polyodonta except shorter leaves and smaller flowers and fruit.
+Close to C. polyodonta except shorter leaves and smaller flowers and fruit.
 Distribution: Guangxi and Guizhou Provinces, China.

 Camellia viridicalyx Chang & Liang in Chang (1981).

 Subgenus Metacamellia; Section Theopsis; Series Trichandrae.
 A shrub 1-2 m tall.
 Leaves coriaceous, lanceolate or ovate-lanceolate, 3.5-5.5 cm long x 1-1.6 cm wide, apices caudate-acuminate with a 1-1.5 cm long cauda.
 Flowers terminal, white with 5 petals and a very long style.
-Distribution: Guangxi Province, China.
+Distribution: Gaungxi Province, China.

-V
+V X

 Camellia wardii Kobuski (1941).

 Subgenus Thea; Section Coralina.
 A small tree, 6-12 m tall.
 Leaves elliptic or lanceolate-elliptic, apices caudate or acuminate, 7-11 cm long x 2.1-3.8 cm wide.
 Flowers perulate, terminal and axillary, 3.5-4 cm across x 2 cm deep, white with 6-8 petals.
-Distribution: Yunnan and Sichuan Provinces, China, and Burma.
+Distribution: Yunnan and Sichuan Provinces, China and Burma.

 Camellia weiningensis Y.K.
 Li ex Chang (1981).

 Subgenus Camellia; Section Paracamellia.
 A shrub with coriaceous leaves, oblong or oblong-ovate, 4-6 cm long x 1.6-2 cm wide, apices obtuse.
 Flowers 1-3, terminal, 3-5.5 cm across, pink or white with 6-8 petals.
-Distribution: Guizhou Province, China.
+Distribution Guizhou Province, China.

 Camellia wenshanensis Hu (1938).

 Subgenus Metacamellia; Section Eriandria.
 A shrub or small tree.
 Leaves oblong-ovate or oblong, shortly and broadly acuminate.
 Flowers perulate, 1.4 cm across, white with 5 petals.
-Thus species is close to C.cordifolia, but leaves are shorter, flowers sessile and filaments shorter.
+Thus species is close to C. cordifolia, but leaves are shorter, flowers sessile and filaments shorter.
 Distribution: Yunnan Province, China.

 Camellia wumingensis Liang & Fu (1988).

-W
+W Y

 Camellia xylocarpa (Hu) Chang (1981).

 Subgenus Camellia; Section Camellia, Subsection reticulata, Series Reticulatae.
 Small tree with small, lanceolate to oblong leaves.
 Flowers red.
+Originated in Yunnan Province, China.

-X
+X Z

 Camellia yangkiangensis Chang (1981).